Xaleed/Pytorch/Regression/README.md

 * [Logistic Regression](#Logistic-Regression)

 ## Motivation
-Hi, it's been two hours since I woke up and had breakfast, and the good news is that we have a four-day holiday in Iran.
-Well, I want to enjoy this vacation so I decided to prepare some content about PyTorch and shared it on LinkedIn.
-Honestly, this is a motivation for me to write about PyTorch.

 ## Data
 At first, I create a dataset with three independent variables and one dependent variable to fit a regression model using Pytorch.
 I do this in two ways: